immich-app/immich/docs/docs/administration/postgres-standalone.md

 #### Permission denied for view

-If you get the error `driverError: error: permission denied for view pg_vector_index_stat`, you can fix this by connecting to the Immich database and running `GRANT SELECT ON TABLE pg_vector_index_stat to <immichdbusername>;`.
+If you get the error `driverError: error: permission denied for view pg_vector_index_stat`, you can fix this by connecting to the Immich database and running `GRANT SELECT ON TABLE pg_vector_index_stat TO <immichdbusername>;`.